anitab-org/portal/README.md

   Fill in the details asked.
 1. Run `python systers_portal/manage.py runserver` to start the development server.
 When in testing or production, feed the respective settings file from the command line, e.g. for
-  testing `python manage.py runserver --settings=systers_portal.settings.testing`
+  testing `python manage.py runserver --settings=systers_portal.settings.testing`.
-1. Before commiting run `flake8 systers_portal` and fix PEP8 warnings
+1. Before commiting run `flake8 systers_portal` and fix PEP8 warnings.
 1. Run `python systers_portal/manage.py test --settings=systers_portal.settings.testing`
-  to run all the tests
+  to run all the tests.